TheRenegadeCoder/sample-programs-website/sources/languages/scala/description.md

 For those familiar with Java, this example probably looks odd.
 Fortunately, the solution is simple.
 Just evaluate the if-else expression and store the expected result in myGrade.
-If score is 90, then myGrade would store “Pass.”
+If score is 90, then myGrade would store "Pass."
 That's pretty cool stuff!

 At any rate, we probably shouldn't dive too much further.
 After all, we have